jhajek/Linux-text-book-part-1/Chapter-04/chapter-04.md

 This led to the founding of the X.Org Foundation merging the two groups.
 This was a breakthrough event.
 It basically reconciled the two groups under one new foundation, [X.Org Foundation](http://www.x.org "X.Org Foundation"), it also ensured that the creators of the X project were once again the stewards, and finally it insured that there was a GPL based and protected X project that developers and companies could contribute to as well.
 The X.Org Foundation continues to innovate and foster the project to this day.

-A final GUI note that in parallel the most breakthrough commercial GUI available in the early 80s was released by Apple in 1984[^23].
+As X was being developed, the most breakthrough commercial GUI available in the early 80s was released by Apple in 1984[^23].
 Here is a [link to an article](http://www.folklore.org/StoryView.py?story=Busy_Being_Born.txt "Mac") from the developers about how it came to be.

 ![*Apple Macintosh 1984*](images/Chapter-04/Terminals/205px-Macintosh_128k_transparency.png "Apple Macintosh")